Mississippi State football coach Mike Leach dies at 61 - WHIZ News

 A convergence of those traits cost Leach his first head coaching job.
 He went 84-43 with the Red Raiders, never having a losing season at the Big 12 school and reaching No. 2 in the country in 2008 with a team that went 11-2 and matched a school record for victories.

-He clashed with his bosses instead of apologizing for the conflict, and eventually sued Texas Tech for wrongful termination.
+He refused to apologize for the conflict, and eventually sued Texas Tech for wrongful termination.
 The school was protected by state law, but Leach never stopped trying to fight that case.
 He also filed a lawsuit against ESPN and Craig James that was later dismissed.

-Leach was out of coaching for two seasons.
-He and his wife, Sharon, bought a home in Key West, Florida, where he spent time riding his bike around town and knocking back drinks at the local bars.
+While out of coaching for two seasons, Leach and his wife, Sharon, retreated to their home in Key West, Florida, where he rode his bike around town and knocked back drinks at the bars.

-He returned to coaching but never gave up that beloved home in the Keys.
+He returned to coaching in the Pac-12, but never gave up that beloved home in the Keys.

-Leach landed in the Pac-12 at Washington State in 2012.
+Leach landed at Washington State in 2012.
 After three losing seasons, the Cougars soon looked very much like his Texas Tech teams.
 In 2018, Washington State went 11-2, setting a school record for victories, and was ranked as high as No. 7 in the country.

-Leach moved to the Southeastern Conference in 2020, taking over at Mississippi State.

-“It was hard for me when I was in college, narrowing down what to study,” Leach told the AP.

-Leach didn’t play college football, but watching the innovative passing attack used by then-Cougars coach LaVell Edwards at a time when most teams were still run-heavy piqued his interest in drawing up plays.
+Leach didn’t play college football — rugby was his sport — but watching the innovative passing attack used by then-BYU coach LaVell Edwards at a time when most teams were still run-heavy piqued his interest in drawing up plays.

-In 1987, he broke into college coaching at Cal Poly, but it was at Iowa Wesleyan where he found his muse.
+In 1987, he broke into college coaching at Cal Poly-San Luis Obispo, and spent a year coaching football in Finland, but it was at Iowa Wesleyan where he found his muse.
 Head coach Hal Mumme had invented the Air Raid while coaching high school in Texas.
 At Iowa Wesleyan, with Leach as offensive coordinator, it began to take hold and fundamentally change the way football was played.

 Leach followed Mumme to Valdosta State and then to the SEC at Kentucky, smashing passing records along the way.
 He spent one season as Oklahoma’s offensive coordinator in 1999 before getting his own program at Texas Tech.

-From there, the Air Raid spread like wild and became the predominant way offense was run in the Big 12.
+From there, the Air Raid spread like wild and became the predominant way offense was run in the Big 12 and beyond.

-Leach’s extensive coaching tree includes USC’s Lincoln Riley, TCU’s Sonny Dykes, Houston’s Dana Holgorsen and Kliff Kingsbury of the Arizona Cardinals.
+Leach’s extensive coaching tree includes USC’s Lincoln Riley, Dykes, Houston’s Dana Holgorsen and Kliff Kingsbury of the Arizona Cardinals.

 “Coach — You will certainly be missed, but your impact on so many will live on — Thankful for every moment.
 You changed my life and so many others,” Riley posted on Twitter.